qiansen1386/PBKDF2_4_Yii/README.md

 ###Easy Way###
 Don't change any thing.
 ###Expert Way###
 Check out the source page.
-And my edition as well, you will notice what i simplified.
+And my edition as well, you will notice what I simplified.

 [PBKDF2 Password Hashing for PHP - Defuse Security](https://defuse.ca/php-pbkdf2.htm)

 Advantage
 -------------
 Nothing special but FREEDOM.

 It is easy to use and simple to understand.

 It is a stand alone file does not have to extends anything or put in some specific location.
 Under LGPL v3 license, you can feel free to modify this code.
-I don't know know which license shall i choose, i think this license is freedom enough, so i pick it.
-You have better ideas, please let me know.
+I don't know which license shall I choose, I think this license is freedom enough, so I picked it.
+However, I am not a lawyer, you know.If you have better ideas, please let me know.(∩_∩)

 Requirement
 -------------